 Middle Gulf Cemetery Bike Trail

 To gain a unique perspective on local history, visit the Middle Gulf Cemetery, where some of the island’s original settlers are buried.
 There are approximately 26 unique internments, representing brave pioneers each with his or her own fascinating story.
 The cemetery is only accessible by bike: Follow the bike path off Algiers Lane, which will take you straight to your destination.

 Connecting the island to Florida mainland is the Sanibel Causeway, which spans three miles from end to end.
-Typically, cars must pay a $6 to cross, but the passage is free to cyclists.
-Riding over the water, you’ll take in the fresh Gulf breezes and have plenty of opportunity to marvel at the view.
+Typically, cars must pay $6 to cross, but the passage is free to cyclists.
+Riding over the water, you’ll take in the fresh Gulf breezes and have plenty of opportunities to marvel at the view.
 Once on the island, continue following the causeway to popular island parks.

-As fair warning to all riders, there are several steep inclines that are not suitable to all riders.
+As a fair warning to all riders, there are several steep inclines that are not suitable for all riders.
 Experienced riders might tackle the 6-mile round-trip without difficulty, but those with less expertise are advised to walk to the top with their bikes and coast down the rest of the way.

 This remote beach is a local favorite unknown to most tourists.
 It is located mid-island and is an easy place to reach by bike.
 There you can rest, wander, and go seashell hunting.
 Be sure to bring a bag to carry home your treasures!
-Beach amenities include restrooms, grills, and picnic pavilions, so you even might consider eating here with company.
+Beach amenities include restrooms, grills, and picnic pavilions, so you even might consider eating here with the company.
 Visit Bowman’s Beach 1700 Bowman’s Beach Road.